SwarajMohite/SQL-Project-Hotel-Management-System/README.md

    - `review`: Customer's feedback.
    - `liked_dish`: Dish liked by the customer.

+8. **CustomerOrder**
+   - `customer_name`: Name of the customer who placed the order.
+   - `order_id`: Unique identifier for each order.
+   - `order_name`: Name of the ordered dish.
+   - `unit_price`: Price per unit of the dish.
+   - `quantity`: Number of units ordered.
+   - `total`: Total price for the order (calculated as `unit_price * quantity`).

 ### SQL Commands

 The project includes SQL commands for creating tables, inserting data, and managing sequences.
-Sample commands are provided for all tables, utilizing `INSERT ALL` for bulk data entry.
+Sample commands are provided for all tables, utilizing `INSERT ALL` for bulk data entry and direct inserts for specific orders.

 ### Sample SQL Commands